khulnasoft-lab/design.khulnasoft.com/contents/content/ui-text.md

 | Monitor your errors by integrating with Sentry | Integrate with Sentry to monitor your errors |
 | To see what’s changed, choose a branch or enter a commit. | Choose a branch or enter a commit to see what's changed. |

+## Capitalization

+Use sentence case for field labels and column headings.
+Avoid title case.

 ## Other resources

 - Capitalization of [feature names](https://docs.gitlab.com/ee/development/documentation/styleguide/#feature-names) and [other terms](https://docs.gitlab.com/ee/development/documentation/styleguide/#other-terms)